What No One Tells You About Happily Ever After.

 And on the days when my anxiety flares and I feel more fragile than I am, he doesn't make me feel anything but loved.

-My first husband once told me he thought women exaggerated things like labor pains for sympathy and attention.
-So believe me when I say, this kind of support is new.
-Revolutionary, even.
-And still catches me off guard in the best way.
+And believe me when I say, compared to my past experience with marriage, this kind of support still catches me off guard in the best way.

 I wasn’t looking for a husband.
 But I also knew I wasn’t going to settle for anything less than someone who could be one, if he proved himself worth the title.

-And so, late one night after a recent heartbreak, I sat alone in the dark, writing a list by the light of the fireplace (Sounds very dramatic, even Gothic, doesn’t it?).
+And so, late one night after a recent heartbreak, I sat alone in the dark, writing a list by the light of the fireplace (Sounds so dramatic, very Gothic, doesn’t it?).
 A real pen-on-paper handwritten list.
 Pages of it.
 I wrote down every quality I knew I needed to feel safe, seen, and challenged.

 He had to have goals.
 A sense of humor.
 Self-respect.
 Emotional fluency.
+A full life of his own.
 The kind of man who values a strong woman because he’s done the work to become a strong man.
 Someone determined to leave a legacy, even if it was just in the hearts of his kids.

 I didn’t believe such a unicorn existed.
 Hell, I wasn’t even hoping anymore.
 But I wanted to be the kind of woman who wouldn’t miss him if he did.